guebe/ACSC2024/fsvm2/README.md

 focus more on the structure for the bytecode.
 Interestingly this was simple, starting from the emulator codebase.
 The decompiler also did evaluate instructions, it just behaved differently in that it does not follow jumps.
-Also the output was changed considerably to see better what is happening.

 ```console
 python3 decompiler.py  | wc -l